Master’s Programs FAQ

 What are the application requirements for the master’s programs?

-Students who wish to apply to any of our graduate degree programs should complete an online application.
-In addition, a statement of purpose, official transcripts, GRE test scores, and two letters of recommendation are required.
-A résumé is optional.
+Students who wish to apply to any of our master’s degree programs should complete an online application.
+In addition, you must submit a statement of purpose, official transcripts, two letters of recommendation and a resume/CV.
 International applicants must also submit a TOEFL or IELTS test score report.
+GRE scores vary by program.
 Please refer to Graduate Admissions for more information.

 What are the requirements for the Master of Engineering (MEng) and Master of Science (MS) degrees?